 We also performed an analysis aimed at quantifying the detectability of massive neutrinos in the 3PCF as a function of triangle shapes.
 This is particularly relevant because it leverages information on the morphology of cosmic structures that is not accessible at the two-point level.

-The single-scale approach, although effective in examining clustering on a given scale for varying triangle configurations, does not allow an efficient isolation of the contribution coming from triangles of fixed shape.
-For instance, if $s_{12}$ and $s_{13}$ are chosen such that $s_{12} \ll s_{13}$ or $s_{12} \gg s_{13}$, then squeezed triangles are obtained for both small and large values of $\theta$.
-The all-scales approach, by ordering the sides of triangles, such that $s_{12} \leq s_{13} \leq s_{23}$ (as detailed in Sect. \ref{subs:dataset_covariance}), allows for clear shape classification based on the values assumed by two independent side ratios, as we are about to discuss.
+The single-scale approach, although effective in examining clustering on a given scale for varying triangle configurations, does not allow an efficient isolation of the contribution from triangles of fixed shape.
+For instance, if $s_{12}$ and $s_{13}$ are chosen such that $s_{12} \ll s_{13}$ or $s_{12} \gg s_{13}$, then squeezed triangles are obtained for low and high values of $\theta$.
+The all-scales approach, by ordering the sides of triangles, such that $s_{12} \leq s_{13} \leq s_{23}$ (as detailed in Sect. \ref{subs:dataset_covariance}), allows for a clear shape classification based on the values assumed by two independent side ratios, as we discuss below.